XPIAN/xpian.github.io/baptisminearlychristianity.md

 also, and becoming an example to them likewise.
-Then, at last, He came on to death itself, that He might be "the first-born from the dead, that in all things He might have the pre-eminence," the Prince of life, existing before all, and going before all.'
+Then, at last, He came on to death itself, that He might be "the first-born from the dead, that in all things He might have the pre-eminence," the Prince of life, existing before all, and going before all.

 Whether Irenaeus is promoting the baptism of children or not I am not sure.
 One alternative possibility is that he is referring to a general